samuelhe52/Blog/src/content/posts/en/swift-api-client-part-1.md

 }
 ```

+> **Tip**: We designed this `APIClient` to be stateless, making it safe for use in multi-threaded environments.
+> We also delegate the management of configurations like API keys to the user, enhancing flexibility and security.

-With this implementation of `APIClient`, we now have a reusable layer that can handle any API requests defined by the `APIRequest` protocol.
+With the implementation of `APIClient`, we now have a reusable layer that can handle any API requests defined by the `APIRequest` protocol.
 It handles authentication, request construction, and JSON decoding, **streamlining the process of implementing specific API services**.

 ## What's Next